oscarpedrero/BloodyRewards/README.md

 # Default value: true
 enabled = true

-## Percent chance that an NPC will drop the type of reward from the shop
+## Percent chance that an NPC will drop the type of reward from the system
 # Setting type: Int32
 # Default value: 5
 minPercentageDropNpc = 80